 The Real Reason I Wrote This

 Most CBD oils are pricey and it’s hard to determine if the worth is reflected in the price.
-I can say for CBD LIVING and NuLeaf are reflected very much so, from Nano technology to UV protected bottles a lot of effort goes into making some of the best product available.
+I can say for CBD LIVING and NuLeaf are reflected very much so, from Nanotechnology to UV protected bottles a lot of effort goes into making some of the best products available.
 The other company I carry “Infinite CBD” is a 100% THC free option.
 They have recently opened the doors to Broad Spectrum products but remain mostly in the Isolate department.
 They’re considerably cheaper considering the regular prices of these products.
 They isolate the CBD molecule into a crystalline form and put it in a number of products.
 If CBD oil is something you like but the price that comes with it is high, maybe an isolate could work for you.
-Since the Isolate we sell comes in regular, or terpene infused you can get a lot of the benefits that come with a full or broad spectrum product for less money.
+Since the Isolate we sell comes in regular, or terpene infused you can get a lot of the benefits that come with a full or broad-spectrum product for less money.
 They sell their isolate suspended in coconut oil as a dropper formula and 1000mg is around $40.
 Who’s to say you can’t do this yourself!
 We sell the isolate in 1 gram jars (1000mg) with or without terpenes.
 All you need is something fatty to absorb the isolated CBD.
-Once you’ve done that a little math can be used to determine the strength, if you use 30ml of an oil, preferably coconut or avocado oil due to CBD being fat soluble.
+Once you’ve done that a little math can be used to determine the strength if you use 30ml of oil, preferably coconut or avocado oil due to CBD being fat-soluble.
 The average 30ML dropper full would be around 32mg and each drop containing roughly 2mg.

 A Basic Guide to Making your own Oil